ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 ### Download ###

 OSX Xcode: Follow installaton procedure for sfml on Xcode.
-Set up a .xcodeproj with sfml and add the files from this repository's master branch to the project.
+Set up a .xcodeproj with sfml and add the files from this repository's Stacks and Queues folder to the project.
 Compile and Build.

 Windows Visual Studio: Follow installation procedure for sfml on Visual Studio.
-Set up new project and add files from this repository's.
+Set up new project and add files from this repository's Stacks and Queues VS folder.
 Compile and Run.